Updated: Mar 18

 Christmas has always been one of my favorite holidays.
-There is always a festive feeling leading up to Christmas from the Christmas music, stringing up lights, and holiday decorations.
+There is always a festive feeling leading up to Christmas, from the Christmas music to stringing up lights and holiday decorations.
 It doesn’t help that I live in one of the most picturesque Christmas towns, Excelsior.

-Naturally, when I became a more experienced cook, it was my turn to take the reins for Christmas.
+Naturally, when I became a more experienced cook, I took the reins for Christmas.
 You’ll soon find that I talk a lot about my family traditions and experience with cooking.
 Some of my fondest memories of the holidays and cooking center around my family, who are more important than anything else to me.

-My goal is to always make each dish I make, each Christmas party I host, the best anyone’s ever had.
-If my guests leave with a full stomach and a smile on their face, my Christmas was a success.
+My goal is always to make each dish I make, each Christmas party I host, the best anyone’s ever had.
+If my guests leave with a full stomach and a smile, my Christmas is a success.

 To put on such an event, I had to go to great lengths in 2019.
-The new tableware had to be bought, I had a Gammon, an uncooked ham commonly eaten in England, special ordered from a butcher in Minneapolis, and it was all hands on deck in the kitchen.
+New tableware had to be bought, I had a Gammon, an uncooked ham commonly eaten in England, special ordered from a butcher in Minneapolis, and it was all hands on deck in the kitchen.
 Everything was strictly from scratch and made the day of.
-You should have seen me running around in the kitchen, chef coat on, and managing the entire stovetop along with multiple desserts in the oven.
-In the end I really put myself through the paces to see what I could do.
+You should have seen me running around in the kitchen, chef coat on, and managing the entire stovetop and multiple desserts in the oven.
+In the end, I really put myself through the paces to see what I could do.

 Immediately following Christmas 2019, I feverously began working on Christmas 2020.
 I wanted to bring myself back to traditional cooking and thus began work on a French cuisine menu.
-I decided on a five course menu, starting with a humble Soupe à la Bonne Femme, Oranges en Cointreau, Poulet sauté archiduc, Fromage, followed by the most amazing Mille-Feuille or Gâteau aux Crêpes au Chocolat.
+I decided on a five-course menu, starting with a humble Soupe à la Bonne Femme, Oranges en Cointreau, Poulet sauté archiduc, and Fromage, followed by the most amazing Mille-Feuille or Gâteau aux Crêpes au Chocolat.

-The entire dinner was followed by a selection of traditional French cookies and la Chocolat Chaud- a very rich Parisian hot chocolate.
+The dinner was followed by a selection of traditional French cookies and la Chocolat Chaud- a rich Parisian hot chocolate.

 I once again put myself through the paces this Christmas.
-As usual, a new tables scape had to be designed along with a massive grocery list and timeline.
+As usual, a new tablescape had to be designed along with a massive grocery list and timeline.
 Unfortunately, due to Covid-19, a large Christmas party was not possible, and many family members could not make it.
-So, our party was only six people large on Christmas Eve.
+So, our party was only six people on Christmas Eve.

-I bought cake boxes, wrote extravagant thank you letters signed with calligraphy and sealed with a wax seal.
+I bought cake boxes and wrote extravagant thank you letters signed with calligraphy and sealed with a wax seal.
 Everything was again done to the highest standard.
 I woke up early and went to bed late to fulfill every order on time.
-It was a lot for one person to fulfill especially since every order from hand made from scratch.
+It was a lot for one person to fulfill, especially since every was hand made from scratch.

-From a five-course French dinner that was an absolute success to special holiday orders, I’ve had my work cut out for me.
-I’ve enjoyed every second of the stress because I know I’ve made someone’s holiday all the more memorable.
+From a five-course French dinner that was an absolute success to special holiday orders, I’ve had my work cut out.
+I’ve enjoyed every second of the stress because I know I’ve made someone’s holiday memorable.
 I hope and pray that I made Christmas all the more remarkable for those around me.